 Prerequisites for veterinary school

-The GRE is taken prior to application to veterinary school and those scores are weighed heavily in admissions decisions.
-Students registered to take the GRE are strongly advised to prepare thoroughly through self-directed study or through a prep course prior to registering to take the GRE.
+The Graduate Record Examination is taken prior to application to veterinary school and those scores are weighed heavily in admissions decisions.
+Students are strongly advised to prepare thoroughly through self-directed study or through a prep course prior to registering to take the GRE.

 Science and non-science courses required for veterinary school

-General biology, cell biology, general chemistry, organic chemistry, biochemistry and physics are required science prerequisites for admission to veterinary school.
+Students must complete general biology, cell biology, general chemistry, organic chemistry, biochemistry and physics courses as science prerequisites for admission to veterinary school.

 Other science courses, including genetics, animal physiology, comparative vertebrate anatomy and microbiology are strongly recommended for pre-veterinary students.